llvm/llvm-project/llvm/docs/LangRef.rst

 #. '``fallthrough label``': the label reached when the inline assembly's
    execution exits the bottom.
 #. '``indirect labels``': the labels reached when a callee transfers control
    to a location other than the '``fallthrough label``'.
-The blockaddress constant for these should also be in the list of '``function args``'.
+Label constraints refer to these destinations.
 #.
 The optional :ref:`function attributes <fnattrs>` list.
 #.
 The optional :ref:`operand bundles <opbundles>` list.